 Star Trek (1966) creator Gene Roddenberry has been quoted as saying that this film was a major inspiration for that series.
 Perhaps not accidentally, Warren Stevens, who plays "Doc" here, would later be a guest star in 1968's Star Trek: By Any Other Name (1968), where the true shape of the alien Kelvans, like the Krell in this movie, was implied to be extremely non-humanoid but never shown.
 1701, which is the serial number of the Starship Enterprise, allegedly comes from the clock mark 17:01 when the C57D enters orbit around Altair IV.

-This film marked one of the first times a science fiction project had received a large budget.
-The genre had rarely been taken seriously by studio executives, and had generally received the most meager of budgets.
-The critical success of this film convinced many in the film industry that well-funded science fiction projects could be successful.
-Film historian Ben Mankiewicz has claimed that Forbidden Planet's success made future big-budget science fiction films possible.
+This film marked one of the first times a science-fiction project had received a large budget.
+The genre had rarely been taken seriously by studio executives, and sci-fi films generally received the most meager of budgets.
+The critical success of this film convinced many in the film industry that well-funded science-fiction projects could be successful.
+Film historian Ben Mankiewicz has claimed that this film's success made future big-budget science-fiction films possible.

 David Rose, composer of light orchestral music such as "Holiday For Strings", was originally hired to write the score.
 He was relieved of his contract by producer Dore Schary in December 1955 when Schary discovered avant-garde electronic music creators Louis Barron and Bebe Barron in a nightclub in Greenwich Village, New York, and hired them on the spot.
 The only confirmed piece of music which still remains from Rose's discarded original score is his Main Title Theme, which he released as a single on MGM Records in 1956.